rahulsharma25/virtual-board/README.md

 # Virtual Board
-Use yours index and middle fingers to draw over your webcam video in real time.
+Make your Webcam video into a virtual drawing board.

 > Install required libraries using the command- pip install -r requirements.txt
 >